salcosser/masterMind/README.md

 # masterMind
-App for the Mastermind Board game
+App for the best Mastermind Board game